Academics MENU

 If you require accommodations for testing, please reach out to the Director of Nursing prior to scheduling the examination.

-The curriculum plan for the proposed pre-licensure BSN program of study will consist of General Education courses, supporting courses, and the Content Area courses.
+The curriculum plan for the proposed pre-licensure traditional BSN program of study will consist of General Education courses, supporting courses, and the Content Area courses.
 There are 29-30 credit hours of General Education courses including English, Math, humanities, psychology, international perspectives, and biology.
 There are 32 credit hours of supporting courses including biology, microbiology, statistics, and chemistry.
 There are 64 credit hours of Content Area courses.
 There are 32 cognate hours.
 Students will receive credit for chem 101 as a substitute for the Natural Science category of the general education.
 The curriculum is a total of 122 credit hours.

 Fall Semester Spring Semester